 Day 23-27.
 Exactly how many days we will use, are as you may understand, impossible to predict.
 But that is the greatness of the autumn crossing.
 If your mind can take this and not getting downcast by one surprise after another, then you know you are bred for bigger things!

 Later that day we are picked up by a car and driven to Kangerlussuaq.
-It is time for a beer, a shower and a loooong meal.
+It is time for a beer, a loooong warm shower and a good meal !

 Day 28.
 The flight back to Copenhagen, does not leave every day.
-And as you will understand we do not know if we will use 21 of 25 days, so we recommend tickets that you can change.
+And since we do not know if we will use 24 or 28 days we recommend tickets that you can change.

 Then we head for Home via Copenhagen (all letting the adventure sink in and – pondering where to go next?).